ajibola-komo/FinFlow-Product-Analytics-Engineering-Platform/README.md

 - A 3-year baseline dataset is first generated i.e. from 3 years ago up to yesterday.
 - A scheduled DAG simulates a daily batch ingestion process by generating synthetic event data for the previous day at 9 AM and and writes it as a new partition in the historical dataset.
-- The data simulates user activity within a fintech platform consisting of three core products:
+- The data simulates user activity within a fintech platform consisting of two core products:
-    - An investment application
+    - A digital savings product
-    - A bank transfer application
+    - A digital investment product

-    - An agency banking application
+The dataset is low-medium frequency but behaviour rich.

 Generated datasets are exported as Parquet files for efficient storage and downstream ingestion into S3 and Snowflake.